5 Dreamy Overwater Bungalows in Fiji (and Fiji Bures)

 Best of all?

-As noted by Likuliku Lagoon Resort reviews, the key attraction to these particular overwater bures in Fiji is climbing down the steps from the deck of your bure, directly into the water, to snorkel along the coral reef.
+As noted by Likuliku Lagoon Resort reviews, the key attraction to these particular overwater bures in Fiji is climbing down the steps from the deck, directly into the pristine lagoon, to snorkel along the coral reef.

-One day, we pretty well spent the whole day snorkeling – just coming up to shower for a meal, before dipping down underwater again.
+One day, we pretty well spent the whole day snorkeling in the calm waters โ just coming up to shower for a meal, before dipping down underwater again.

 The snorkeling really was that fabulous!

-Add that to modern creature comforts like air conditioning, wireless internet access and flat screen TV’s.
-And you have the recipe for the best overwater bungalows in Fiji.
+Add in modern creature comforts like air conditioning, wireless internet access and flat screen TVโs โ and you have the recipe for seriously ultra-luxe overwater sanctuaries.

 No doubt the ancient Fijians would be proud.

-If you can’t stay in an overwater bure, don’t fret.
-Likiliku Lagoon’s other 35 beachfront bures are pretty special too.
-They feature outdoor showers.
+If you canโt stay in an overwater bure, donโt fret.
+Likiliku Lagoonโs other 35 beachfront bures are pretty special too.
+Each features an outdoor shower.

 2) Koro Sun Resort Fiji

-Set on a beautiful coral-filled bay, with lush rainforest as a backdrop, Koro Sun Resort Fiji offers an off-the-beaten-path escape on the less-visited Vanua Levu island.
+Set on a beautiful coral-filled bay, with lush rainforest as a backdrop, Koro Sun Resort Fiji offers an off-the-beaten-path escape on the less-visited island of Vanua Levu.

 Each porch has a private beach area with a ladder offering direct access into the lagoon.